 The Drop-in Hours schedule is subject to change each semester.
 During these hours, the advisor will be available to meet with students in-person OR over the phone on a first-come, first-served basis.
 Students are welcome to meet with any advisor during drop-ins (not limited to their assigned advisor), but may be asked to schedule a follow-up appointment with their assigned advisor if appropriate.

 Drop-in meetings are limited to 15 minutes.
 They are not restricted to your assigned adviser.
 To meet with an adviser during office hours, please check-in at the front desk of Suite 603 or call 202-994-3788.

 *In the event that office hours are canceled, a notification will be posted on the 19thandE Blog.

-Join fellow students for this weekly group advising drop-in session that integrates academic and career coaching and highlights helpful resources from around the GW campus.
-No appointment necessary!
+During the academic year, join fellow students for this weekly group advising drop-in session that integrates academic and career coaching and highlights helpful resources from around the GW campus.

 The academic policies and definitions listed below constitute answers to some of the most frequently asked questions regarding University and school policies and guidelines, which are outlined in-depth in the University Bulletin under University Regulations or the Elliott School policies sections.

 You must know, and make use of, all proper procedures for doing research, writing papers, and taking examinations.
 Acts of academic dishonesty will be prosecuted through the proper University channels.
 You can read the University Code of Academic Integrity here.